220124-JavaReactAzure/wedding_therapy_p1_cm_tb/README.md

 # Entity Relationship Diagram
 ![](./P1-ERD.png)

-#Contributors:
-Christian Mains
-Tracy Bodine
+#Contributors: Christian Mains and Tracy Bodine

-#Future goals:
+#Future goals: Continue working on the app to add additional features and further improve testing and mocking.